Check out these 5 strategies for securing volunteer grants.

 Then, follow up by adding more information in their volunteer confirmation email or, even better, by telling them about it in person at the volunteer site.

-If your volunteers are helping with an event, make sure your check-in officials provide them with necessary resources, such as time tracking tools and any educational materials they may still require.
+If your volunteers are helping with an event, make sure your check-in officials provide them with necessary resources, such as volunteer time tracking tools and any educational materials they may still require.

 It’s important to mention volunteer grants from the beginning so that volunteers will know to track their hours — a crucial step in the volunteer grant process.